Estimate Time5 min

 Key takeaways

-• Higher yields are reducing risks posed by interest rate uncertainty and enabling bond fund managers to invest in a wider variety of bonds.
+• Relatively high yields on investment-grade bonds are reducing risks posed by interest rate uncertainty and creating a favorable environment for investors in the second half of 2024.

 • Higher yields enable individual bonds to once again play their traditional role as sources of reliable, low-risk income for investors who buy and hold them to maturity.